Propo41/Space_Rush/README.md

 # Objective
 To learn the basics of pygame and get familiar with python.

+# How to play [requires python interpreter installed]
+1. Clone the repository
+2. Extract the zip file
+3. run the "run.py" file

 # Assets
 Backgrounds and other icons were taken from:
   1. https://www.flaticon.com/